-Talking about Supercomputer and mainframe computer, Basically, a supercomputer is a computer with an unbelievable high level of performance compared to a general personal computer or laptop or desktop.
-For example Tianhe 1 & 2, Cray TITAN, IBM Sequoia etc. are the leading supercomputers of the world now.
+Talking about Supercomputer vs mainframe computer, Basically, a supercomputer is a computer with an unbelievable high level of performance compared to a general personal computer or laptop or desktop.
+For example Tianhe 1 & 2, Cray TITAN, IBM Sequoia, etc. are the leading supercomputers of the world now.

 On the other hand, a mainframe computer is a big sized module that is used to run databases smoothly and as a storehouse of information.
 It handles bulk data processing, statistics, and analysis them.